[?] Subscribe To This Site

 For many of us, it strikes when we visit other parts of the world and it's then known as 'traveler's diarrhea'.

-Diarrhea is not a disease in itself, but a symptom of some other underlying cause, most benign, some serious.
+Diarrhea is not a disease in itself, but a symptom of some other underlying causes, most benign, some serious.
 It can exist alone or be accompanied by other symptoms as well.

 What are the Causes of Diarrhea?

-Ordinarily, water is absorbed through the intestinal walls as food passes through the large intestine and faecal matter leaves the body as a solid mass.
-Two gallons/8 litres of water are reabsorbed every day from the colon and for this to occur, faeces have to spend a certain amount of time there.
+Ordinarily, water is absorbed through the intestinal walls as food passes through the large intestine and fecal matter leaves the body as a solid mass.
+Two gallons/8 litres of water are reabsorbed every day from the colon and for this to occur, feces have to spend a certain amount of time there.

-If something speeds up or otherwise interferes with this process, the fluids will be expelled from the body with faecal matter instead of being re-absorbed.
+If something speeds up or otherwise interferes with this process, the fluids will be expelled from the body with fecal matter instead of being re-absorbed.

-So one of the causes of diarrhea is when too much water is excreted in the stools, resulting in frequent and loose, watery bowel movements.
+So one of the causes of diarrhea is when water is not re-absorbed in the intestine, resulting in frequent and loose, watery bowel movements.

 But sometimes, other factors can cause the bowel to secrete more water.
 For example, bacteria such as E. coli and staphylococcus bring on diarrhea by stimulating water secretions, which explains why food- and water-borne infections commonly cause diarrhea.
 Some laxatives work the same way.